tonethar/IGME-230-Fall-2018/projects/project-2.md

 ## I. Overview

-For this project you (and optionally a partner) are creating a JavaScript driven web application that utilizes a web service.
+For this project you (and optionally a partner) are creating a JavaScript driven Web application that utilizes a Web service.
 - Your goal is to create an interactive HTML5 Media Experience or DOM Game that is easy to use, functional, and aesthetically pleasing.

 - Ideally the experience will run in all modern browsers, but at a bare minimum it must run in recent versions of Chrome.

 - The objective of this project is for you to demonstrate your mastery of HTML5/CSS/JS programming in a rich media context.

-- You will be evaluated:
+- You will be evaluated on:
-    - on your creativity
+    - your creativity
     - the quality of the experience you create
     - the soundness of your programming
-    - and how far you went beyond what we did in class, as described below.
+    - how far you went beyond what we did in class, as described below.

 - Resources:
-    - Our web apps series: [Web Apps 0 - About this Web App Tutorial Series](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-0.md)
+    - Our Web apps series: [Web Apps 0 - About this Web App Tutorial Series](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-0.md)
     - https://developer.mozilla.org/en-US/docs/Web/JavaScript

 ## II.
 Requirements